-In Los Angeles, artist Sonny Malone reluctantly returns to his job at Airflow Records- his job to do poster-sized exact renderings of album covers for on-site promotions, the renderings to be as close to the originals as possible - as he could not make a living as a freelance artist, where he could truly use his artistic vision.
-On his first day back at Airflow, he gets sidetracked by the thoughts of a young woman who literally roller skates into him.
-What he is unaware of is that their initial encounter and subsequent encounters are not by accident as she, Kira, a muse, was awakened by his lamentations about his art, she sent to help him achieve his artistic vision.
-This day, Sonny also meets aging Danny McGuire, a former big band musician turned construction company owner, he who wants to return to his roots by owning a live music venue.
-Danny initially and Sonny also do not know that their meeting is not by accident as Sonny will soon discover that Kira was part of Danny's past.
+In Los Angeles, artist Sonny Malone reluctantly returns to his job at Airflow Records--doing poster-sized exact-as-possible renderings of album covers for on-site promotions--as he could not make a living as a freelance artist, where he could truly use his artistic vision.
+On his first day back at Airflow, he gets sidetracked by thoughts of a young woman who literally rollerskates into him.
+He's unaware that their initial encounter and subsequent encounters are not accident: she is Kira, a muse who was awakened by his lamentations about his art and sent to help him achieve his artistic vision.
+Later that day he meets aging Danny McGuire, a former big-band musician turned construction-company owner who wants to return to his roots by owning a live music venue.
+This meeting too is no accident; Sonny soon discovers that Kira was part of Danny's past.
 Sonny and Danny achieving their dreams is threatened by Kira knowingly breaking the rules.Written by

 Was this review helpful to you?